cosc2336-ds-alg/assg07/README.md

 It is actually a `friend` function rather than a member function.
 There are technical reasons why this is necessary, which were discussed in some of this weeks learning materials.
-Basically we need the instance of the class we want to send to send to the output stream on the right hand size of the output stream operator:
+Basically we need the instance of the class we want to send to the output stream on the right hand size of the output stream operator:

 ```c++